LauraMadigan/weathertop/README.md

 Ensure you have installed the requirements below.
 With Play installed, and this repository checked out, to run the app run the following command:

 `play run`

+## Deploying the App

+Deploying via Clever Cloud:

+`git push clever -f main:master` (where main is whichever branch you want to deploy)

 ### Requirements
 * Play 1.6